The Best Cities In Europe To Spend New Year’s Eve

 I grew up in London, way back in the ‘00s when security wasn’t so tight and they’d let me in to all sorts of clubs with a truly unconvincing fake ID.
 One of my favorites was KOKO, a venue for indie music near the historic Camden Town, which is still a utopia for alt-rock lovers.

-In recent years, there’s been plenty of discussion around the UK government’s crackdown on nightlife, but recently many progressive and inclusive event spaces have opened, re-shaping the capital’s club culture and providing a platform for new talent and parties.
-Electrowerkz, Printworks and E1 are all great examples of boundary-pushing clubs, but my pick for NYE is The Cause.
+In recent years, there’s been plenty of discussion around the UK government’s crackdown on nightlife, but many progressive and inclusive event spaces opened in the leadup to the pandemic, re-shaping the capital’s club culture and providing a platform for new talent and parties.
+Electrowerkz, Printworks and E1 are all great examples of boundary-pushing clubs.

 The dance music community in Belfast is endlessly passionate about their small yet mighty music scene.
 Chat to any DJ, promoter or club-enthusiast and their pride will stream out in the form of hilarious anecdotes and bursts of optimism.